Jazz Singer Judy Chamberlain Dallas. Los Angeles.

 “Judy takes care of business and sings the hell out of a tune the way Sinatra did,” said Viola.
 “She can come out of nowhere and take the pickup on the song and the band is instantly with her because she gives great signals.
 Like Sinatra, she’s always in the moment and never does anything the same way twice.
 Her timing and phrasing are impeccable.
 I love working with her, because I’m never bored.”

-“Look at all these people, having the time of their lives,” Viola said to Judy one night from their perch on the bandstand.
+“Look at all these people, having the time of their lives,” Viola would say to Judy from their perch on the bandstand.

 “And you were here, cookie.”